Crunkcore

-Crunkcore (also known as crunk punk and scrunk) is a musical fusion genre characterized by the combination of musical elements from crunk, post-hardcore, heavy metal, pop, electronic and dance music.
+Crunkcore (also known as crunk punk, screamo crunk, and scrunk) is a musical fusion genre characterized by the combination of musical elements from crunk, post-hardcore (particularly pop screamo), heavy metal, pop, electronic and dance music.
 The genre often features screamed vocals, hip hop beats, and sexually provocative lyrics.
-The genre developed from members of the scene subculture during the mid 2000s.
+The genre developed from members of the scene subculture during the mid-2000s.